n1t1nv3rma/stop_term_resources_lambda/README.md

+# Intro
+This tool provide a simple mechanism to reduce ongoing operational cost drastically by creating a function to shutdown and/or termination of the unwanted AWS EC2 and Amazon RDS instances, on regular interval, based upon desired "Tags" and "no. of days".
+This can be really helpful in non-prod environments (like Demo/Test) to reduce ongoing operational cost drastically.

 # Steps
-Use below steps to setup an automated shutdown and/or termination of the unwanted AWS EC2 and Amazon RDS instances based upon no. of **days** and **tag**, using Amazon EventBridge and AWS Lambda.
-This can be really helpful in non-prod environments (like Demo/Test) to reduce ongoing operational cost drastically.

 # Option-1:
 ## Use AWS CloudFormation